 Every 4 years, GAO publishes a strategic plan for serving the Congress that considers the full scope of operations of the federal government, as well as emerging and future trends that may affect the government and society as a whole.
-This plan, presented in the three documents outlined below, describes our goals and strategies to support the Congress in meeting its constitutional responsibilities and to ultimately improve the safety, security, and well-being of the American people.
+This plan, presented in the three documents outlined below, describes our goals and strategies to guide our efforts as we help lawmakers oversee federal operations and address some of the most important national issues facing government and society as a whole.

-Our plan’s Key Efforts detail the near-term priorities and substantial bodies of work we believe will contribute to the accomplishment of our performance goals.
+- Our plan’s Key Efforts detail the agency’s near-term priorities to provide Congress with timely and fact-based analysis of the most important issues facing the nation.
 Over time, we may update these key efforts, as appropriate, to reflect shifts in congressional priorities and our expected areas of work.

 GAO's annual performance plan covers activities for each of our strategic goals and is included with our budget submission each year.

 In the spirit of the Government Performance and Results Act, our annual performance plan informs the Congress and the American people about what we expect to accomplish on their behalf in the coming fiscal year.
 It sets forth our plan to make progress toward achieving our strategic goals for serving the Congress and the American people.
 This framework not only shows the relationship between our strategic goals and strategic objectives, but also show major themes that could potentially affect our work.

 Performance and Accountability Report